salu133445/dan/docs/model.md

 Based on DANs, we propose a new, simple framework, dubbed _DANTest_ for systematically comparing different adversarial losses.

 1. Build several DANs.
-For each of them, the generator 𝐺 takes as input a real sample and outputs a fake label.
-The discriminator takes as input a real sample with either its true label, or a fake label made by 𝐺, and outputs a scalar indicating if the "sample–label" pair is real.
+For each of them, the generator _G_ takes as input a real sample and outputs a fake label.
+The discriminator takes as input a real sample with either its true label, or a fake label made by _G_, and outputs a scalar indicating if the "sample–label" pair is real.
 2. Train the DANs with different component loss functions, regularization approaches or hyperparameters.